rottstein/mangos_installer/README.md

           *screen

 ##########################################
 Changelog:
             version 1.0
             Script simplyfied
             fixed alot of typo's
             removed log function
             add svn for acid/ytdb/udb
-  new option for AuctionHouseBot since its precompiled into the core new option fireup server when done show all needed info at the end of the install new function Quest(0) helps make the script abit more clean
+            new option for AuctionHouseBot since its precompiled into the core new option fireup server when done
+            show all needed info at the end of the install new function Quest(0) helps make the script abit more clean

             TODO:
             Fixing Mangos-zero scriptdevzero patch (note. it will download and compile mangos-zero just whitout the sdz part..)
             Finde correct version sd2 for wotlk
             Update MaNGOS_Database() to setup udb and ytdb for wotlk

 ##########################################################
-  old logs
-  version 0.2

-  *fix some typo's
-  *rewrite log function
-  *add automated Database setup (so far only for Cataclysm not sure if this works whit wotlk,tbc,classic and only default database)
-  *all input moved to raw_input() (no need to edit MaNGOS.py)

-  needs fixing:

-  *log function
-  *update section
-  *database function